American Motors Corporation: 1954 formation

-Mason, the architect of the merger, believed that the survival of the U.S.'s remaining independent automakers was dependent on their joining in one multiple-brand company capable of challenging the Big Three as an equal.
-The "frantic 1953–54 Ford/GM price war" had a devastating impact on the remaining "independent" automakers.
+Mason, the architect of the merger, believed that the survival of the U.S.'s remaining independent automakers depended on their joining to form one multiple-brand company capable of challenging the Big Three as an equal.
+The "frantic 1953–54 Ford/GM price war" devastated the remaining "independent" automakers.
 The reasons for the merger between Nash and Hudson included helping cut costs and strengthen their sales organizations to meet the intense competition expected from autos' Big Three.

 One quick result from the merger was the doubling up with Nash on purchasing and production, allowing Hudson to cut prices an average of $155 on the Wasp line, and up to $204 on the more expensive Hornet models.
 After the merger, AMC had its first profitable quarter during the second three months of 1955, earning $1,592,307, compared to a loss of $3,848,667 during the same period in the previous year.
 Mason also entered into informal discussions with James J. Nance of Packard to outline his strategic vision.
 Interim plans were made for American Motors to buy Packard Ultramatic automatic transmissions and Packard V8 engines for certain American Motors products.

 In July 1954, Packard acquired Studebaker.
 The new Studebaker-Packard Corporation (S-P) made the new 320 CID Packard V8 engine and Packard's Ultramatic automatic transmission available to American Motors for its 1955 Nash Ambassador and Hudson Hornet models.
 When Mason died in 1954, George W. Romney succeeded him.
 Ironically, Romney had once been offered Nance's job.
 In 1948, Romney received offers from Packard for the post of chief operating officer and from Nash for the number two position in the company.
 Although the Packard offer would have paid more, Romney decided to work under Mason because he thought Nash had a brighter future.
-Studebaker-Packard President James Nance refused to consider merging with American Motors unless he could take the top position (Mason and Nance were former competitors as heads of the Kelvinator and Hotpoint, respectively), and a week after Mason's death Romney announced, "there are no mergers under way either directly or indirectly."
+Studebaker-Packard president James Nance refused to consider merging with American Motors unless he could take the top position (Mason and Nance were former competitors as heads of the Kelvinator and Hotpoint, respectively), and a week after Mason's death, Romney announced "there are no mergers under way either directly or indirectly."
 Romney agreed with Mason's commitment to buy S-P products.
-Mason and Nance had agreed that in return S-P would endeavor to purchase parts from American Motors, but S-P did not do so.
+Mason and Nance had agreed that S-P would endeavor to purchase parts from American Motors in return, but S-P did not do so.
 As the Packard engines and transmissions were comparatively expensive, American Motors began development of its own V8.
 American Motors also spent US$40 million developing its Double Safe Single Unit monocoque, which debuted in the 1956 model year.
 In mid-1956, the 352 CID Packard V8 and TwinUltramatic transmission were phased out and replaced by American Motors's new V8 and by GM Hydra-Matic and Borg-Warner transmissions.